The International Trade Blog Export Compliance

 Keep Your Export Documents for at Least Five Years

-For most exports, the general rule is to keep your export documents for a minimum of five years.
-This is the standard for most agencies that have a hand in exporting, including the Bureau of Industry and Security (BIS), U.S. Census Bureau, U.S. Customs and Border Protection (CBP), the State Department’s Directorate of Defense Trade Controls (DDTC), the Office of Foreign Asset Controls (OFAC) and other agencies.
+As a general rule (outlined in Part 762 of the Export Administration Regulations), export regulations require you to maintain export documentation for at least five years after an export transaction is complete.
+Five years is the standard for most agencies that have a hand in exporting, including the Bureau of Industry and Security (BIS), U.S. Census Bureau, U.S. Customs and Border Protection (CBP), the State Department’s Directorate of Defense Trade Controls (DDTC) and other agencies.

 Know Which Export Documents to Keep